echow/ml-matlab/README.md

 ML-MATLAB is a collection of MATLAB live scripts that illustrate concepts in machine learning.
 They can be used in the classroom or for self-study.
-These scripts were used to teach the undergraduate course *Computational Foundations of Machine Learning* at Georgia Institute of Technology.
+These scripts have been used to teach the undergraduate course *Computational Foundations of Machine Learning* at Georgia Institute of Technology.

 The goals behind these scripts are: